LegendDuoKeeper/Pokermon-Ext/README.md

 An add-on to the Pokermon mod (original mod and credit to creator in "About")

-A thanks to NhanBread for helping me through the process of coding my first project
+A thanks to NhanBread for helping me through the process of coding my first project, DaleWillFail for the Art contributions, and Tekky+Beoulve for all of their ideas and help brainstorming.

 Basically everything here likely needs some amount of small tweaks, with some more obvious offenders who are due for some larger ones, but hopefully the theming for them is appreciated and some of these become proper additions after those tweaks.